You decided to launch your EdTech startup. Let’s admit it the EdTech market is a very promising niche now amid pandemic.

 A hypothesis consists of three things.

 You should answer the question: “How can the background affect your project?”

 The quarantine period is still our reality and the transition to distance learning is just what an EdTech project needs.

 2 What problem do we solve and for whom

-You should know what the audience needs and what it is not satisfied with.
+You should know what the audience needs and what it is not satisfied with, especially in the context of edtech product development.
 Then determine who might be looking for the solutions you provide.

 Suppose that parents are afraid for their children’s high school enrollment and academic performance.
 That is the problem.

 Then, let’s define the geographic distribution of your edtech service.
 Not in all countries the education system is ready for distance learning.

 There are 8 countries that are leading in in online education:

 - United Kingdom